 DID NOT ATTEND POLICY

-Approximately (averaged from the last 12 months) 113 missed appointments per month are ‘Did Not Attend’ (DNA), i.e. the patient does not turn up for the appointment and nor do they contact the surgery in advance to cancel/change the appointment.
-The effect of these DNAs is:
+Approximately (averaged from the last 12 months) 107 missed appointments per month are ‘Did Not Attend’ (DNA), i.e. the patient does not turn up for the appointment and nor do they contact the surgery in advance to cancel/change the appointment.
+This also amounts to an average of over 23 clinical hours being wasted each month.
+The effects of these DNAs are: